 Royal Caribbean is a mass-market cruise line, which has appeal to everyone.
 Families with kids will especially like the number of things to do for children but there is something for everyone.

 Who Royal Caribbean Is Right For: Those wanting a more luxurious cruise while still keeping the casual atmosphere.
+Royal Caribbean is nice, without feeling stuffy.
 Everyone from families to retirees will find something to like on the ship, and the passengers are often more affluent due to the higher price point.

 Norwegian Cruise Lines